 Our first night in the south started in Naploi, where we had dinner at a local seaside restaurant and pizzeria called Antonio & Antonio.
 There, I had the chance to see a number of Napoli’s famed ceramics as part of our table setting.
 I’m in love with the colours, the motifs and shapes of Napoli’s pottery, and feel they had a big role in inspiring the lemony pattern found in today’s Southern Italy illustrated map!

 When we asked the server to recommend the kind of pizzas he thought we should order, he immediately went for Napoli’s newest trending Pizza Napolitana made with vibrantly yellow cherry tomatoes, called Pomodori Gialli.

-According to Academia Barilla, Mozarella di Bufala “should be eaten fresh and preferably close to where it is produced.”
-This explains the distinct difference between packaged superstore Mozarella brands and this fresh variety that offers an unparalleled taste and texture that will surely please the palate.
+According to Academia Barilla, Mozzarella di Bufala “should be eaten fresh and preferably close to where it is produced.”
+This explains the distinct difference between packaged superstore Mozzarella brands and this fresh variety that offers an unparalleled taste and texture that will surely please the palate.

 Casandrino’s Yummy Rustic Pizzas

 Our next stop was in Casandrino, a small town in the Italian region of Campania, located a few miles away from Napoli.
 Casandrino’s nature was very interesting as it had these huge Aloe Vera trees on almost every street corner.
 This sharply contrasts with the luscious landscapes of Italy’s north, known for its green pastures and lovely scenery.

 There, we had lunch at a small family restaurant, called La Villetta Pizzeria.
 Situated in an industrial district, this restaurant lacks the sparkle and character of other Italian food establishments, but offers some of the most delicious pizzas I have ever had!